justsedaunal/justsedaunal/README.md

 - 🔭 I’m currently working on a [JavaScript Course]
-- 🌱 I’m currently trying to develop myself for being an advanced [full stack developer]
+- 🌱 I’m currently trying to develop myself for being an advanced [frontend developer]
 - 👯 I’m looking to collaborate on anyone who has [knowledge]
 ## Nonstop developing!
 <div align="center">